Website Verification - Filters

 - Socket error

-This section shows links found on the site but not verified for certain
+This section shows links found on the site but unverified for a particular

-reasons; e.g., if the verification of some links had been disabled by user.
+reason (eg if verification of some links has been disabled by the user).

 Unsupported links:

-This section contains links to login scripts or to objects with protocols
+This section contains links for login scripts or objects with protocols

 not supported by the program (mailto, RTSP, etc.)